HMS Bedford (1775): War of 1812

 Bedford then contributed most of her officers and 150 men to land operations.
 During these operations Franklin helped dig a canal to facilitate the movement of troops.
 By default Walker became senior officer of the ships of the line, which were anchored 100 miles from the battle area as the waters were too shallow to permit these largest vessels to approach more closely.

 Post-war and fate

 After news of the Treaty of Ghent, which had ended the war, arrived, Bedford and sailed to Jamaica.
-There they collected a home-bound convoy.
+There they collected a home-bound convoy, arriving at Portsmouth on 30 May 1815.

 In 1816 Bedford was out of commission at Portsmouth.
 She was broken up in 1817.